epicdragon44/g511/INSTALL.md

 Make sure you are in the root directory of the repository, then run `make initialize` to setup everything for the first time.

-Having done this, return to **`README.md` > Documentation** and keep reading for instructions on building, testing, and running.
+Having done this, return to [README.md](README.md) and keep reading for instructions on building, testing, and running.

 # Notice